The Weaver of the Wood · Stryga, She Who Was a God

 Beauty as bait

-She sits with her back turned at a spinning wheel, long black hair falling over a young, supple body, and she sings.
-It is the loveliest, gentlest silhouette imaginable — and that is the whole of the horror.
-When she turns, the face above that maiden's body is gray, wrinkled, sagging and dry, the eye-sockets gone to rotting black pits, the mouth a withered hole of jagged stumps where teeth were ground down on too many bones.
-She is blind; she hunts by scent and by the magic of a soul.
-Her cottage is built of her victims: a thatch of human hair, walls of bone and rendered fat, shelves crowded with the trophies of the caught — chains, dead birds, dresses, ribbons, strands of pearls.
-Among the hoard sits a single ring, waiting.
+Back turned, long black hair over a young supple body, singing at a spinning wheel.
+Loveliest silhouette imaginable — and that's the whole of the horror.
+Then she turns.
+Gray, wrinkled, sagging skin; eye-sockets gone to rotting black pits; a withered mouth of jagged stumps where teeth ground down on too many bones.
+Blind.
+She hunts by scent and by the magic of a soul.
+The cottage is built of the ones she caught — a thatch of human hair, walls of bone and rendered fat, shelves crowded with chains, dead birds, dresses, ribbons, strands of pearls.
+And among the hoard, one ring, waiting.
+We are not okay.

 What Feyre stole